Culture Transformation | What Servant Leaders Should Focus Most

 Change your attitude, and your body language and voice tone will change to reflect your new attitude.

-We are always influencing each other’s behavior, every moment we are with other people, we make minute adjustments to our behaviors and they to ours.
+We are always influencing each other’s behaviour, every moment we are with other people, we make minute adjustments to our behaviours and they to ours.

 If leaders have the right attitude, they get the right attitude from the people around them.